 REFERRAL DISCOUNT We also offer a Referral Program discount which provides an opportunity for you to earn discounts (up to a free week of camp) while helping us recruit new campers.
 Our referral program is only eligible for our Overnight Camps and Day Camp On Location.
 Our Overnight Camps referral discount provides a $50 discount for each new camper you refer, and our Day Camp On Location referral discount provides a $25 discount for each new camper you refer.
 Please see our referral page for more information.

 Overnight and Day Camp Programs: Financial aid, in the form of a partial assistance scholarship, is available to those in need.
 Financial assistance is approved by application only.
 Visit our Campership page to apply.

 Due to the frequent changes and updates that children experience within a year’s time we require parents to fill out a new health form every year.
 The doctor’s physical may be accepted if it is within 12 months of camp attendance.
-Please bring a copy of the current health form with you on the day of registration; all documents from prior years go into archive following the summer months, and are irretrievable.
+Please upload a copy of the current health form to your camper’s registration account; all documents from prior years go into archive following the summer months, and are irretrievable.